J535D165/recordlinkage/docs/reference.rst

 Comparing
 ---------

-The following class and methods can be used to compare records pairs.
-String similarity algorithms are available when ``jellyfish`` is installed.
+The ``Compare`` class and its methods can be used to compare records pairs.
+Several comparison methods are included such as string similarity measures, numerical measures and distance measures.
+The string similarity algorithms are available when ``jellyfish`` is installed (pip install jellyfish).

 .. automodule:: recordlinkage.comparing